noib3/dotfiles/defaults/neovim/lua/colorscheme/README.md

-The purpose of this `default.nix` is to be able to define different highlight groups, or the same highlight group but with different attributes, depending on the global color scheme being used.
+The purpose of this `init.lua.nix` is to be able to define different highlight groups, or the same highlight group but with different attributes, depending on the global color scheme being used.